Yokozuna59/auto-registrar/.github/CONTRIBUTING.md

 2. [Fork](https://help.github.com/articles/fork-a-repo/) the [auto-registrar](https://github.com/Yokozuna59/auto-registrar) repository ([Click to fork](https://github.com/Yokozuna59/auto-registrar/fork)).

-3. Clone the repository to your device:
+3. Open a new terminal/cmd/powershell window.

+4. Change to directory where you want Auto Registrar to be.
+For example, Desktop:

+    - For Linux and macOS

         ```bash
+        cd ~/Desktop
+        ```

+    - For PowerShell

+        ```PowerShell
+        cd ~\Destop
+        ```

+    - For Command Prompt:

+        ```cmd
+        cd %USERPROFILE%\Desktop
+        ```

+5. Clone the repository to your device:

+    ```bash
     git clone https://github.com/<username>/auto-registrar.git
     ```

-4. Change directory to the cloned project:
+6. Change directory to the cloned project:

     ```bash
     cd auto-registrar
     ```

-5. Create your new feature branch locally:
+7. Create your new feature branch locally:

     ```bash
     git checkout -b <branch_name>
     ```

     **For clarity**, name your branch `update-xxx` or `fix-xxx`.
-The `xxx` is a short description of the changes you're making, e.g., `update-readme-md` or `fix-typo-in-contributing-md`.
+The `xxx` is a short description of the changes you're making.
+For example, `update-readme-md` or `fix-typo-in-contributing-md`.

-6. Add your changes to git:
+8. Add your changes to git:
     - Add specific file to git using:

         ```bash